ronjj/ProfessorPeek/README.md

 ###### Note: You must be using a Chrome based browser (Google Chrome, Brave, Arc, etc..).
 Safari and Firefox are not Chrome Based

-- Download ProfessorPeak as a ZIP
+- Download ProfessorPeek as a ZIP
   - Click the green "Code" button
   - Click "Download ZIP"
 - Navigate to your broswer's extension settings: chrome://extensions/